immunomind/docs/docs/source/howto/read_airr_sc.md

-## Load single-cell AIRR-C with loci (TRA/TRB pairing) to immunarch in R
+# Load single-cell sequencing immune repertoire data in AIRR-C format to `immunarch` in R

 Use this when your single-cell data export is AIRR-C and includes cell barcodes and a `locus` column.